metalcarratt/ministry/ls/Leviticus/msg19.md

 if we only experience Him as the sin offering dealing with our sin we will have a small offering, but if we experience Him as the sin offering overcoming Satan, the world, and the struggle for power, we will have a larger offering.

+the sin offering is without blemish signifying Christ who is without sin.